-Guidelines for Self-Evaluation Notes
+B. Guidelines for Self-Evaluation Notes

-- 1. You will receive a template that will give directions about how to complete these notes. - 2.
+- 1. You will receive a template that will give directions related to completing these notes. - 2.
 Mail, e-mail, fax or deliver your self-evaluation notes to your instructor immediately following the last shift of the set.